riteshjkeloth/enable-repo-branch-protection/README.md

 # Enable repo branch protection

 ## Introduction
-  This script can be used to enable branch protection rule for all the public repositories in your organization
+  A simple solution, easy to understand & maintain that can be used to enable branch protection rule for all the public repositories in your Github organization.
+Best suited if you have several existing repositories which do not have branch protection rules enabled.

 ### Pre-requisites
  - bash